This post was originally published in June 2018. It has been updated with the best and most current stress relief tips for when life feels too hard.

 If you’re feeling overwhelmed by life and it brings you to the point of tears, you’re not alone.
+Sometimes you just need to prioritize stress relief when life feels too hard.

 6 Stress Relief Tips for When Life Feels Too Hard